Naereen/web-sphinx/conseils-visio.fr.rst

 Pour toutes visio
 ~~~~~~~~~~~~~~~~~

+En ce qui concerne les appels eux-mêmes :

 1. **Arriver à l'heure !** Ou prévenir si on sait que l'on arrive en retard ;
 2. Ne rien avoir de compromettant dans le champ de la caméra (e.g., poster pornographique ou autre) ;
 3. **Appliquez les mêmes principes de rigueur et de respect, de bonne communication, que dans les autres échanges non numériques !** Cela inclut notamment écouter et respecter le temps de parole des autres, parler distinctement et assez fort (mais pas trop !), etc.
 4. **Soyons tolérant-e-s avec des gens qui n'ont pas l'habitude, mais il faut savoir être pénible avec des élèves qui suivent des cours en visio depuis un moment** (plus d'un an déjà !) et des collègues qui font des tas de réunions visio sans chercher à les faire dans des meilleures conditions !

+Technical details to improve video-calls:

+1. Don't stand too close or too far away from your webcam or phone: **people should see your face**, *your hands*, **and not much more** ;
+2. **Be sure that your face and body is correctly lighted up** and from a correct angle (= from the front or side, not below or above!), by standing close to a natural light source (= a window), or using a small lamp.
+I use a "natural" white light lamp, it's awesome as it gives you Vitamin D (happy vitamin!) and lights my face during my calls ;
+3. Be dressed as if you were in a real class or meeting ;
+4. Check you don't have earings or bracelets or other items that can produce annoying noise ;
+5. Keep your tea/coffee cup or water bottle ready and close to you, you shouldn't leave your desk during all your meeting or video call.

 Pour assister à des cours
 ~~~~~~~~~~~~~~~~~~~~~~~~~